 And Vin's a great fit for Toretto, a blue collar alpha male whose character progresses over time from a humble mechanic and street racer to globe-trotting operator who hooks up with an elite cyber terrorist played by Charlize Theron.

-As Diesel hits the big 5-0 on July 18th, it's time to give him his due—if you really look at what he's done on screen, Diesel is no simple one-note actor readily consigned to a lot of action and very little dialogue.
+As Diesel celebrates his birthday, it's time to give him his due—if you really look at what he's done on screen, Diesel is no simple one-note actor readily consigned to a lot of action and very little dialogue.

 Below, check out five of Vin Diesel's best screen moments.
 We couldn't call them the best moments because the guy's had a longer career than you may realize.
 But these strongly illustrate the fact he's got more range and imagination than critics give him credit for.